SwissLife-OSS/Confix/README.md

 All your services now can use the same configuration for the Kubernetes deployment chart, with the `SharedConfig` component being included in the `values.yaml` file and be automatically updated whenever you run `confix project compose`.

 # Configuration Files
-> This section is still in development.
+>  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/11) about this section.

 Confix allows you to specify the configuration files used by your project setup using the `configurationFiles` property.
 Essentially, it lets you identify which JSON files in your project should be validated against the compiled schema.